kudobuilder/kudo/development.md

 ## Toolchain

-The follow are a list of tools needed in order to build, run, test and debug locally.
+The follow are a list of tools needed or useful in order to build, run, test and debug locally.

 * make - used to build and test locally
 * go - KUDO is written in Go, we use go 1.13+ style of development